goact/yourfertility/goact-api/2-Authentication.md

 ## 3. Check user session time ( GET /mint/api/v1/auth/:access_token )

-Get information about the access token used in the request and extend user session time in goAct application.
+Get information about the access token used in the request and extend user session time in the goAct application.

 ### Request

 **Authentication**

-Request must be authenticated by Application specific token. goAct providers 'ApplicationToken' for yourfertilyt.org.au to access APIs .
+Request must be authenticated by Application specific token. goAct provides the 'ApplicationToken' for yourfertilyt.org.au to access APIs .

 **Example Request**